20 Must-Visit Attractions in Quebec City

 Observatoire de la Capitale

-For the best 360° view of Quebec City, you won’t want to miss out on the Observatoire de la Capitale located on the 31st floor of the Marie-Guyart Building.
-The panoramic scenes from the city’s tallest skyscraper are stunning at any time of the year, and the observatory also includes a wall-to-wall infographic timeline of the history of Quebec City.
+, you won’t want to miss out on the Observatoire de la Capitale on the 31st floor of the Marie-Guyart Building.
+The panoramic scenes from the city’s tallest skyscraper are stunning all year round, and the observatory includes a wall-to-wall infographic timeline of the history of Quebec City

-At 83 metres (272 feet) high, the Chute Montmorency (Montmorency Falls) is 30 meters (98 feet) higher than Niagara Falls in Ontario.
-Visiting the towering waterfall is a popular activity year-round, and it can be accessed by car (or by bike during the warmer months) from downtown Quebec City.
+At 83m (272ft) high, the Chute Montmorency, or Montmorency Falls, in Ontario, is 30m (98ft) higher than Niagara Falls.
+Visiting the towering waterfall is a popular activity year-round, and it can be accessed by car (or by bike during the warmer months) from downtown Quebec City

-In addition to the well-known Carnaval de Québec and the Festival d’été de Québec, you’ll want to check out Le Festival ComediHa! in June, which features at least one English comedian every night, and Le Festibière de Québec, a beer festival that offers you the chance to experience the unique flavours created by Quebec’s microbreweries and brewpubs, along with local ciders, wine, local produce, and other samples in an open-air venue (August).
+In addition to the well-known Carnaval de Québec and the Festival d’été de Québec, you’ll want to check out Le Festival ComediHa! in June, which features at least one English comedian every night, and Le Festibière de Québec, a beer festival that offers you the chance to experience the unique flavors created by Quebec’s microbreweries and brewpubs, along with local ciders, wine, local produce and other samples in an open-air venue.

 During winter, the Toboggan Slide Au 1884 is a popular activity for locals and tourists alike.
 One of Quebec City’s oldest attractions, this is a giant snow-slide that runs through the middle of town – starting at the Terrasse Dufferin.
-Taking an old-school wooden toboggan that seats up to four passengers, you can reach speeds of up to 70 km/h (43 mph).
+Taking an old-school wooden toboggan that seats up to four passengers, you can reach speeds of up to 70kph (43mph).

 The Plains of Abraham

-La Citadelle is a star-shaped fortress situated on Quebec City’s Cap Diamant.
-It was constructed during the 1800s to protect the city from an American invasion that never occurred, and it’s currently home to Canada’s Royal 22nd Regiment.
+is a star-shaped fortress situated on Quebec City’s Cap Diamant.
+It was constructed during the 1800s to protect the city from an American invasion that never occurred, and it’s currently the headquarters of Canada’s Royal 22nd Regiment.

 The Ice Hotel